Hans Heysen: Family

 Heysen married Selma "Sallie" Bartels (1878–1962) on 15 December 1904.
-Her father was Adolph H. F. Bartels, a former Mayor of Adelaide.
+Her father was Adolph H. F. Bartels, a former mayor of Adelaide.
 Their children were Josephine, Freya, Lilian, Nora, David, Deirdre, Michael, and Stefan.
-Daughter Nora Heysen also became a successful artist.
-Freya, as Freya Booth (1908–1978), was a connoisseur and patron of the arts.
+Nora also became a successful artist, the first woman to win the Archibald Prize in 1938.
+Freya (1908–1978) married the botanist Edward Stirling Booth.

 Wynne Prize

 Heysen won the Wynne Prize nine times, for the following works: